ZaanRiyaz/ZaanRiyaz.github.io/_posts/2020-10-13-stability-of-white-dwarves.md

 ## Energy of a Non-Relativistic Degenerate Electron Gas

-We can model a white dwarf as a a degenerate gas composed of electrons.
+We can model a white dwarf as a degenerate gas composed of electrons.
 Calculating the total number of electrons using the _non-relativistic_ 'density of states',

 $$
 \label{eq:nonrel}